klezmen/datascience-coursera-jhopkins-practical-machine-learning/README.md

 predict(modelFitrf,newdata=pmlttestslct)
      B A B A A E D B A A B C B A E E A B B B
 ```
-Which turn out to result in a 100% accuracy on the test set.
+Which turned out to result in a 100% accuracy on the test set.
+An interesting observation is that in this case the out of sample error is lower than the in sample error.
+In the training model the error was 1-.985= .015.